dotnet/samples/core/extensions/COMServerDemo/ReadMe.md

 1) Navigate to `COMClient/` and run `dotnet.exe run`.

+Program should output an estimated value of &#960;.

 **Note** Remember to unregister the COM server when the demo is complete.

+### RegFree COM ###

+1) Install .NET Core 3.0 Preview 5 or later.

+1) Navigate to the root directory and run `dotnet.exe build /p:RegFree=True`.

+    - If the Registered COM demo was previously run, the project should be cleaned first - `dotnet.exe clean`

+1) Run the generated binary directly e.g. `COMClient\bin\Debug\netcoreapp3.0\COMClient.exe`.

+Program should output an estimated value of &#960;.

+**Note** The RegFree COM scenario requires a customized [application manifest](https://docs.microsoft.com/windows/desktop/sbscs/manifests) in the executing binary.
+This means that attempting to execute through `dotnet.exe` will not work and instead trigger a rebuild of the project.